allardlab/AllardLabManual/source/02Elements.rst

 The time it takes for each step get shorter with experience and trust with the collaborators and with me.
 In general during a science project, I try to serve as an advisor rather than a gatekeeper, but in terms of communicating and exposing it to the world, here I invoke my prerogative to be more controlling, at least at first.

-- 9: Wishlist of figure and key sentences.
+- 9: Outline of **narrative**, i.e., "key sentences" "headlines"; Wishlist of figure and key sentences.
 Statement of gap that is being filled; wishlist of figures etc that address it.
-Outline of **narrative**, i.e., **"key sentences"** "headlines"; first figures showing **result proof-of-concept.** Wishlist of needed figures etc.
 - 8: Draft figures with preliminary computation/data and key sentences.
+This is the **proof-of-concept** point.
 - 7: Draft figures with publication-grade computation/data and key sentences.
-Figures are understandable, rigorous. **This is the result-production cutoff date**.
+Figures are understandable, rigorous. **This is the **result-production cutoff** date.
 - 6: Abstract draft.
 Decision about whether to submit to the conference.
 Jun approves draft.
 Ok to make commitments, e.g., submit an abstract to BPS/ASCB/SIAM, to begin convening Committee for Advancement, ...
-- 5: Presentation-grade figures
+- 5: **Presentation-grade figures**
-- 4: Slide/Poster first draft.
+- 3&4: Complete (begin to end) **slide/poster first draft**.
 Draft of intro, background, lit review.
 (For posters, Jun requests that paragraphs copied in a separate document e.g., Google doc, for easier editing.)
-Plan for around 2x rounds of back-and-forth with Jun, from the time the first complete draft.
+Plan for around 1x-2x rounds of back-and-forth with Jun, from the time of this first complete draft.
-- 3: Presentation run-through with Jun.
+- 3&4: Presentation **run-through with Jun**.
 No time-trial.
 See if everything hangs together.
 For talks: what slides are needed, how should they be designed?
 For posters: What's the layout?
-- 2: Oral practice, with audience e.g. Allard Lab.
+- 2: **Oral practice with audience** e.g. Allard Lab.
 Time trial.
 - 1: Final time-trial practice 1-on-1.
 For posters, final version to printer.
 Focus on oral (spoken words); when you're done the slides, you're half done, because the spoken words are half the experience.

 It's a slog.
 Cycling through these steps get faster, and more independent.
 But the steps never go away.